-Network Operator's Licence
+- Network Operator's Licence No 10_012 (July 2017), and

-Retail Supplier's Licence
+- Retail Supplier's Licence

-No 10_012 (July 2017), and No 10_013R (July 2017)
+No 10_013R (July2017)

-VWS has been contracted Lend Lease Communities (Wilton) Pty Ltd (LLCW) to operate and maintain (O&M contract) the water industry infrastructure described in the above Licences.
+VWS has been contracted by the Asset Owner (Lend Lease Communities (Wilton) Pty Ltd (LLCW)) to operate and maintain (O&M contract) the water industry infrastructure described in the above Licences.

-Pursuant to the requirements of the Licences, the O&M contract and to meet VWS's own certified Integrated Management System (IMS), VWS has prepared this Emergency Preparedness and Response Plan (EPRP).
+Pursuant to the requirements of the Licences, the O&M contract and to meet VWS's own certified Business Management System (BMS), VWS has prepared this Emergency Preparedness and Response Plan (EPRP).